GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

   }
 </pre>

-5. Optionally configure the error handler in your application module (<code>app.module.ts</code>).
+5. Optionally configure the error handler in your application module (**app.module.ts**).
 You only need to do this step if you want to use the Loupe error handler for uncaught errors.

 <pre>
   providers: [